-With the help of my friend Jeff Miller, I finally made it to the elusive Dick's Creek Falls outside of Erwin, TN (also referred to as Dick Creek Falls).
+With the help of my friend Jeff Miller, I finally made it to the elusive Dick's Creek Falls outside of Erwin, TN.
 This beautiful 22 foot waterfall is tucked away in a remote area that has logging roads and old trails every which way.
 Needless to say, it's hard to give directions.
 One of the reasons I never tried this one before is because I heard from experienced hikers what a difficult waterfall this one is to find.
 But for the adventuresome among us, this waterfall is well worth the effort -- especially in times of high water like we're experiencing now.

 The best way to get to the falls is through Rock Creek Park.
 Once there, drive through the picnic area and park near the bath house just before you enter the campground.
 From here, walk towards the campground and you'll immediately see the trail head for the hiking/biking trail that follows Rock Creek.
 After a short ten minute walk, you'll reach a footbridge -- cross it and you will soon come to a fork with a sign pointing to Rattlesnake Ridge to the left, take this trail.
 You will follow it approximately 3/4 of a mile (there are a few small creek crossings and some steep parts) at which point you'll reach Dick's Creek Gap.